nih-cfde/training-and-engagement/docs/General-Tutorials/basic_snakemake_tutorial/snakemake_2.md

 (snaketest) $ snakemake -p map_reads
 ```

 Check the working directory again.
-This time, there are a bunch of output files and we were able to run the `map_reads` rule without getting error messages!
+The directory is populated by many output files including reference genome (`.fa`), genome index (`.fa.sa`, `.fa.amb` etc) and mapped reads (`.sam`) files. *Note that the `map_reads` rule ran without any error!*

 !!! recap

+    In this section we explored the basic template of a Snakefile which contains rules with all the necessary commands for variant calling.
+Each rule was run individually using `snakemake -p <rule_name>`.
-    In the current Snakefile, we’ve stored our commands and told snakemake to run them individually.
-In the next section, we'll cover how to connect the rules so snakemake can recognize rules that depend on each other and run them in the correct order.
+    In the next section, we'll cover how to connect the rules so Snakemake can recognize rules that depend on each other and run them in the correct order.

-    - these are just shell commands, with a bit of “decoration”.
+    - each rule encompasses shell commands, with a bit of “decoration”.
 You could run them yourself directly in the terminal if you wanted!
-    - the order of the rules in the Snakefile doesn’t matter, but as written, the order that you run them in does!
+    - while the written order of the rules in Snakefile doesn’t matter, the order in which the rules are run on the terminal does matter!
-    - by default, if you don't specify a rule, snakemake runs the first rule in the Snakefile (this is actually the only case where the order of rules in the Snakefile matters!)
+    - by default, if you don't specify a rule, Snakemake executes the first rule in the Snakefile (this is actually the only case where the order of rules in the Snakefile matters!)
-    - output snakemake message is in red if it fails
+    - output Snakemake message is in red if it fails
     - the code is case-sensitive
     - tabs and spacing matters

 !!!
 Tip

-    Please refer to the [snakemake command cheatsheet](./snakemake_cheatsheet.md) for commonly used snakemake commands!
+    Please refer to the [Snakemake command cheatsheet](./snakemake_cheatsheet.md) for commonly used Snakemake commands!